-- Before you replace a RAID adapter; because the adapter might contain nonvolatile write cache data and configuration data for the attached disk arrays, additional problems can be created by replacing an adapter. - Before you remove functioning disks in a disk array; because the disk array might become degraded or failed and additional problems might be created if functioning disks are removed from a disk array.
+- Obtain assistance before you replace a RAID adapter because the adapter might contain nonvolatile write cache data and configuration data for the attached disk arrays, and additional problems might be created by replacing an adapter. - · Obtain assistance before you remove functioning disks in a disk array because the disk array might become degraded or might fail, and additional problems might be created if functioning disks are removed from a disk array.